NIñas de Guatemala, Ciudad Vieja, Guatemala, February 28, 2018

 It takes 2 weeks to shorten the chassis and re-install the seats.
 It's another 2 weeks to paint and add chrome-

 The municipality decides which route the owner gets.
 The owners hire drivers and give them a set amount that they have to earn daily.
 Anything above that becomes their wage.
 That's why they drive like maniacs and pack the people in.
 At busy times, there is usually standing room only.
 There are 2 men working in the bus - one driving and the other yelling the destination and collecting the money.
 I took a chicken bus back and forth to La Familia de Esperanza every day.
 I could catch it 1.5 blocks from my house and if I heard it coming I would start to run, well, okay, a slow run.
 The yeller would always see me and stop the bus and holler where they were going.
-Often it was to "Guate", where I wasn't so they would carry on.
+Often it was to "Guate", where I wasn't going so they would carry on.

-Our next stop was one of the elementary schools of Los Niños de Guatemala called Nuestro Futuro-
+Our next stop was at one of the elementary schools of Los Niños de Guatemala called Nuestro Futuro-

 It seems very well run, complete with a recycling program-